 (Get-Date).day (Get-Date).dayofweek (Get-Date).dayofyear (Get-Date).month (Get-Date).year

 We can also get a specific value of the time.
 We will provide the property name like in the Date example.
 The Hour, Minute, Second, Ticks properties will be used for the following example.
+Tick is a less known value about the date and time.
+Ticks are the total seconds from 1 January 1970.

 - Hour is the current hour in 24 hours format.